GDTEngine/GDTEngine/CONTRIBUTING.md

 ```

 #### Function Name
-The name of a function should be in camelCase.
+The name of a function must be in camelCase.

 ```cpp
 // Good!